-How I Save $8,535 Per Year By Not Having A Car
+How I Save $8,535 Per Year By Not Having a Car

 I’ve never owned a vehicle.
 It’s awfully inconvenient to not be able to drive around.
 My commute takes twice as long via bus than if I were to drive.
 Going to grocery store is a pain, and I have to align buying toilet paper with the generosity of friends.
 Going out for dinner with my fiancée can take an extra 2 hours just to factor in the time it takes to walk to the bus stop, wait, take the bus, go to the restaurant, figure out when the next bus comes, bus home, etc. But how much am I willing to pay for the convenience of having a car?
 Would I pay $8,535/year?